No Waitlist for Psychological Evaluations - Book your Evaluation this Summer!

 Why Adults Assessment Requires a Different Kind of Attention

 Adult presentations of ADHD, autism, learning disorders, and other conditions frequently do not look the way clinical descriptions suggest they should.
-A lifetime of adaptation means that the clearest, most textbook symptoms are often buried under layers of compensation.
+A lifetime of adaptation means that the clearest, most textbook symptoms are often buried under layers of compensation and camouflaging.
 What remains visible may be subtle, inconsistent, or easily attributable to stress, personality, or circumstance.

 This matters enormously for assessment.
 An evaluation that is looking for obvious, overt presentation will miss a great deal in adults who have spent years learning to manage.
 Sensitivity to covert and compensated presentation, and the ability to see what is beneath the surface functioning, is not optional in adult assessment.
 It is the whole job.